 - Two references (please provide email addresses and phone numbers where they could be reached) to give information on your academic and/or clinical work.
 One of your references must be from outside of your academic department that can speak to your clinical abilities (e.g., practicum placement).

 - Curriculum vita and direct service hours at each clinical/practicum placement

 - Statement of interest (How would a practicum training experience at Texas State University benefit your professional and academic goals/plans?)

 On-site interview dates will be scheduled between February 18 - 22, 2019.

 **If needed by the Practicum Counselor, commuter parking will be paid for by the Counseling Center.

 After you have read our information, please feel free to contact me if you have any questions about our application process.
 I appreciate your interest in our Practicum Program and hope that you will apply should you feel our program is a good fit for your training needs.

-Senior Psychologist/Practicum Program Coordinator
+Staff Psychologist/Practicum Program Coordinator